haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 We are now ready to submit the docking run.

 The interface also allows us to download the input structures of the docking run (in the form of a tgz archive) and a haddockparameter file which contains all the settings and input structures for our run (in json format).
-We strongly recommend to download this file as it will allow you to repeat the run after uploading into the [file upload inteface](https://bianca.science.uu.nl/haddock2.4/submit_file){:target="_blank"} of the HADDOCK webserver.
-It can serve as input reference for the run.
-This file can also be edited to change a few parameters for example.
+We strongly recommend to download this file as it will allow you to repeat the run after uploading  it into the [file upload inteface](https://bianca.science.uu.nl/haddock2.4/submit_file){:target="_blank"} of the HADDOCK webserver.
+This file, which provides a reference input of your run, can also be edited to change a few parameters for example.
 An excerpt of this file is shown here:

 <pre>
 {